-The first tool I'd used was Website Auditor to make sure that my on-page was dialed in.
+The first tool I'd used was Website SEO Audit tool to make sure that my on-page was dialed in.
 Obviously, if a website is riddled with 4xx errors or the page speed sucks, you're in for an uphill battle.
-Fixing on-page problems is a must.
+Fixing on-page SEO problems is a must.

 I'm glossing over this part because I feel like this is just an essential component of good SEO.
 I point this out because this obviously has an effect on the results; however, none of the content had been changed at this point in the campaign.

-Next, I opened up Rank Tracker and used several of the keyword research tools available — Autocomplete Tools, Related Searches, Related Questions, etc.
+Next, I opened up Rank Tracker and used several of the keyword research software available — Autocomplete Tools, Related Searches, Related Questions, etc.